1Democritus/NEA-Documentation/README.md

 # NEA-Documentation
-Recording every stage of my NEA here:
+Recording the technical solution of my NEA here
-Analysis,
-Design,
-Technical Solution,
-Testing,
-Evaluation.